-The whole of the final two years of the course, as ell as part of the first three years, consists of Law ubjects.
-The law subjects listed below are compulsory or students who began their course after 1981 and ereafter.
-Students who began their course before 1981 hould consult the Handbook of the year in which they ommenced their law studies for the compulsory subcits which apply to them.
+6. The whole of the final two years of the course, as well as part of the first three years, consists of Law subjects.
+The Law subjects listed below are compulsory for students who began their course in 1981 and thereafter.
+Students who began their course before 1981 should consult the Handbook of the year in which they commenced their law studies for the compulsory subjects which apply to them.

-achelor of Commerce (Accounting, Finance nd Systems)/Bachelor of Laws
+Bachelor of Commerce (Accounting, Finance and Systems)/Bachelor of Laws